roooms/reinvent-2017-hybrid/README.md

 ### Notes

-This configuration uses an AWS auto scaling group and Google Managed Instance Group, both of which launch VMs with ephemeral public DNS/IP addresses.
+This configuration uses an AWS Auto Scaling group and Google Managed Instance Group, both of which launch VMs with ephemeral public DNS/IP addresses.
 You must check in the AWS and Google consoles or use their respective CLI tools to retrieve the public addresses of each VM.

 To destroy the resources provisioned in this example run: